hanegbi/hailo-rpi5-examples/community_projects/sailted_fish/README.md

 ## Overview

-Sailted Fish 🐟 is a Red Light 🔴 Green Light 🟢 game that uses advanced AI-driven pose estimation to track player movements.
+Sailted Fish 🐟 is a Red Light 🔴 Green Light 🟢 game that uses advanced AI-driven pose estimation to track player movements with yolov_pose.
 If a player moves during "Red Light," they are flagged as "Salted Fish" 🐟 and eliminated from the round.
 The last player who stays still through "Red Light" is the winner 🏆.

 ## Video